Lovisa von Burghausen: The first master

 She was to accompany the princely family to Ukraine in 1709 and witness the Swedish army and prisoners march in under Russian captivity in the triumph of the czar Peter the Great in Moscow.
 In 1710, she was married to the chamberlain of the Prince, a sixteen-year-old Swedish son of an ensign, Johan, himself a captive and fostered in the Orthodox faith.
-Lovisa had a daughter who died six weeks later.
+Von Burghausen had a daughter who died six weeks later.

 In 1713, Johan died from being shot in the leg during battle.
 The same year, Prince Dimitrie Cantemir, hospodar of Moldavia, a Russian ally at the time, visited Moscow with his family.
-During a visit to the Repnins, his wife, Kassandra Cantacuzene, gave Princess Prascovia a diamond as a gift; she noticed Lovisa among the court of the princess, and Princess Prascovia then gave Lovisa to Princess Cantemir as thanks for the diamond.
+During a visit to the Repnins, his wife, Kassandra Cantacuzene, gave Princess Prascovia a diamond as a gift; she noticed von Burghausen among the court of the princess, and Princess Prascovia then gave von Burghausen to Princess Cantemir as thanks for the diamond.

 Second master

-Princess Cantemir died the same year, and Lovisa was poisoned by the wife of the baker of the Cantemir court, who wanted Lovisa's place for her daughter, and only with good medical help was she saved.
-When an Armenian Captain asked the Prince to give Lovisa to him as a wife, she escaped and, on the advice of a fellow Swedish woman employed at the court, sought refuge at the home of an English merchant in the German Quarter of Moscow.
+Princess Cantemir died the same year, and von Burghausen was poisoned by the wife of the baker of the Cantemir court, who wanted von Burghausen's place for her daughter, and only with good medical help was she saved.
+When an Armenian captain asked the Prince to give Lovisa to him as a wife, she escaped and, on the advice of a fellow Swedish woman employed at the court, sought refuge at the home of an English merchant in the German Quarter of Moscow.

-The English merchant sent her to Archangelsk to be educated in the Protestant religion and to learn German.
+The English merchant sent her to Arkhangelsk to be educated in the Protestant religion and to learn German.
 After seven weeks, she was reported by a German tailor, arrested by the Russian police and taken back to prince Cantemir.

 She was chained by her hands and feet and nails were hammered through her shoes to make it difficult for her to walk, which made her feet and legs swollen.
 She was put to wash clothes in a stone-kitchen so cold that her arms were covered with ice.
 She would have frozen to death if it were not for the daughters of the prince, Maria Cantemir and Smaragda; they bribed the guard to fold her chains in cloth, to prevent it from giving any sound, and take her up to their bedchamber at night.